 - Edging shall be performed a minimum of 2 to 4 times per year, depending on the maintenance standard for the site.
-Turf edging is done to give a finished look to lawn areas that border paved surfaces or planting areas. - At high visibility locations, edging shall be performed at a higher level of frequency. - Edging should be performed with metal-bladed equipment whenever possible to prevent damaging turf edges.
+Turf edging is done to give a finished look to lawn areas that border paved surfaces or planting areas and help reduce encroachment of grass into adjacent planting areas. - At high visibility locations, edging shall be performed at a higher level of frequency. - Edging should be performed with metal-bladed equipment whenever possible to prevent damaging turf edges.

-- Automatic irrigation effectiveness shall be monitored on a weekly basis or more for sand based fields. - Approximately 1 inch of water, including rainwater, shall be applied per week.
+- Automatic irrigation effectiveness shall be monitored on a weekly basis or more for sand-based fields.
+During periods of extreme heat or prolonged drought, daily monitoring may be required.
+Spot watering may be done during the day to help wilting turf recover during periods of extreme heat. - Approximately 1 inch of water, including rainwater, shall be applied per week.
 During spring rainy seasons, irrigation techniques should be modified to fit the weather, as well as in the summer drought months.
 Theoretically, the irrigation cycle should be extended to the point just before drought stress occurs.
 This period varies with soil conditions, weather, site usage and maintenance practices. - Irrigation should be scheduled to promote deep root growth.
+A general rule of thumb to promote deeper root growth is providing deep and less frequent watering (typically 2-3 times weekly). - Tools such as soil probes or moisture meters may be used when necessary for greater precision on determining soil moisture levels. - Irrigation valve boxes should be edged on a regular basis to prevent being overtaken and eventually covered by encroaching turf. - Irrigation heads should be edged and cleared of turf as needed to ensure proper function and water distribution.